kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ## Summary

 Consistent reads may be served from cache so long as:
-- A consistent (quorum) read is first made to etcd to get the latest "revsion"
+- A consistent (quorum) read is first made to etcd to get the latest "revision"
-- The data in the watch cache no older than the latest "revsion" just from etcd
+- The data in the watch cache no older than the latest "revision" just from etcd

 etcd 3.4 contains a [progress notify](https://github.com/etcd-io/etcd/issues/9855)
-feature that was added specifically to make it easy to check if a cache that is updated via an etcd watch is up-to-date relative to some etcd revsion.
+feature that was added specifically to make it easy to check if a cache that is updated via an etcd watch is up-to-date relative to some etcd revision.

 This KEP summarizes how we can take advantage of progress notify feature in etcd 3.4 to efficiently determine how up-to-date kubernetes watch caches are then